Kamonchanok-tnd/SA-MERJE_Cineplex/README.md

 - **Ticket Booking**: After logging in, users can select a movie and book seats.
 - **QR Code Scanning**: Theater staff can scan the QR code at the theater entrance to validate the ticket.

-## Contributors
+## Contributors and Responsibilities
-- Thannika Mangmee (B6507343)
+- Thannika Mangmee         Responsible for the Ticket Status Checking System.
-- Kongsawan Chanburi (B6508494)
+- Kongsawan Chanburi       Responsible for the Movie Management System.
-- Chanyanut Sodsri (B6508852)
+- Chanyanut Sodsri         Responsible for the Seat Booking System.
-- Chanchai Lertsri (B6513535)
+- Chanchai Lertsri         Responsible for the Showtime Management System.
-- Kamonchanok Thanonndang (B6526405)
+- Kamonchanok Thanonndang  Responsible for the Payment Processing System, including integration with PromptPay.io and SlipOK.
-- Supatsorn Soisuwan (B6526436)
+- Supatsorn Soisuwan       Responsible for the Rewards System.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Let me know if this looks good or if you’d like further adjustments!